cpsc455-bugstorm/TravelersTea/README.md

 Configure tailwind and add custom tailwind keywords.

-Troubleshooting tips:

-- Restart your IDE to fix tailwind autocomplete.

 ## Server

-### How run the backend?

-Go into our server folder.
-`cd server`
-Install dependencies
-`yarn install`

-Configure `.env` file.

-1. Create a new file `.env` in the `server` folder at the root level.
-2. Go to discord's [secret](https://discord.com/channels/1106050152587874364/1110797187463512116) channel.
-Paste the contents inside the `.env`

-Actually run the backend
-`nodemon` (if you are developing)
-`yarn start` (if we are deploying I guess?)
-Now the following link : http://localhost:5001/api/user

 ### How to see our databases and how to use your own database?